mukhe027/scubalab/_members/cosme.md

   orcid:
 ---

- I am an Undergraduate Research Assistant in SCUBA lab working on developing high fidelity simulations for multi-robot systems.
+ I am an Undergraduate Research Assistant in SCUBA Lab working on developing high-fidelity simulations for multi-robot systems.
+My work focuses on modeling realistic physics, sensor interactions, and multi-agent coordination using Gazebo, Pybullet, and ROS.
+I develop simulation frameworks for autonomous aerial and space robots enabling safe validation of control algorithms before real-world deployment.
+This research advances swarm intelligence, collision avoidance, and sim-to-real transfer,  improving robotic autonomy in complex environments.